 - Lots of preset profiles

 - No ads or upsells

 - 30-day money-back guarantee

 - Basic editing tools

 Movavi is a paid-only software, but comes with a limited 7-day free trial that allows you to convert the first half of each video file.
 If you’re using the free trial, you’ll get reminders to purchase a full license, but other than that, there are no ads, and the installer doesn’t try to install additional software.

 This software isn’t cheap, but you do get what you pay for.
 It comes with a clean, modern interface that’s simple to navigate.
 Expect high-quality output, fast conversions, and up to 4K in output resolution.
-There’s a solid number of preset profiles available, although the number of output format options (17) is on the low side for a padi tool.
-It does cover the most popular formats such as AVI, MP4, MOV, and MPG.
+There’s a solid number of preset profiles available, although the number of output format options (17) is on the low side for a paid tool.
+It does cover the most popular formats such as AVI, MKV, MP4, MP3, MOV, and MPG.